Gullskatten/sirius-soccer/README.md

 4. Add the location where you cloned this repository in **Select root directory** and click **Browse**.
 5. In the list of Projects, make sure that only **no.ntnu.soccer.design** and **no.ntnu.soccer.sample** are selected, and then click on **Finish**.

-To edit the representations of diagrams and tables open the [soccer.odesign](no.ntnu.soccer.design/description/soccer.odesign) file as shown below.
+To edit the representations of diagrams and tables open the [soccer.odesign](no.ntnu.soccer.design/description/soccer.odesign) file as shown in Figure 7.

 ![Open soccer.design](docs/odesign.png)

 **Figure 7:** _Screenshot of soccer.odesign_

 To view the diagrams and tables we have created, open the [representation.aird](no.ntnu.soccer.sample/representations.aird) file and select the view you want to open in the "Representation" tab.

 ![Open representation.aird](docs/representation.aird.png)

 **Figure 8:** _Screenshot of representation.aird_

 #### Viewpoints

+Different visualizations (viewpoints) have been created, which brings up relevant information to the user.
+For instance, viewpoints detailing a single match (Match viewpoint), or details about all matches that occurred on a single day with goal results (Match Day viewpoint).

-##### Match Day
+##### Match Day Viewpoint

-This diagram presents one match day in a season.
+The Match Day viewpoint presents one match day in a season.
 A match day consists of a date and one or several matches.
-This diagram presents every match on a specified match day and visualizes if a team *won*, *lost* or if the match ended in a *draw*.
+This viewpoint presents every match on a specified match day and visualizes if a team *won*, *lost* or if the match ended in a *draw*.
 The diagram consists of a match day node that presents the match date square, and inside each match container we have set several conditional styles to determine which team won and colour their respective container green, red or grey depending on the match result.
 A relation based edge is created to link the match day to each match.

 ![Run Configuration](docs/MatchDay.jpg)

 **Figure 9:** _Screenshot of the match day view_

-##### Match
+##### Match Viewpoint

-The match diagram presents the teams and players who played the match.
+The match viewpoint presents the teams and players who played the match.
 The presentation consists of a match node that contains the team short name, and an opponent container that contains all players and their positions.
 The opponent container is styled with an image of a soccer field and its children (positions) are presented as a vertical stack.
 The player nodes are inside the position container and are presented as a list.

 ![Run Configuration](docs/match.jpg)

 **Figure 10:** _Screenshot of the match view_

-##### Team
+##### Team Viewpoint

-The Team View consists of a Team container which presents the information stored in the Team class, and a Placements container which presents the teams placement information in a given season.
+The Team viewpoint consists of a Team container which presents the information stored in the Team class (team details), and a Placements container which presents the teams placement information in a given season (one team may have many placements for each season they have played).

 ![Run Configuration](docs/team.jpg)

 **Figure 11:** _Screenshot of the team view_

-##### Season Standing
+##### Season Standing Viewpoint

 A table representation was created to visualize season standings.

 ![Run Configuration](docs/table.png)

 **Figure 12:** _Screenshot of the season 2015/2016 table_

 ### Navigation between views

-To be able to navigate between different diagrams we have added a bordered node on the match day view and match view.
-With the navigation tool this allows us to navigate to a different diagram by double-clicking.
-If the diagram don't exist a new one will be created.
+To be able to navigate between different diagrams we have added a bordered node on the match day view and match view (a "magnifying glass", indicating further detail levels).
+By using the navigation tool the user is directed to a different diagram by double-clicking, and if the diagram does not previously exist, a new one will be created.

 - From match day to match: Double-click on the information icon labeled with **Show Match Information**.
 - From match to team: Double-Click on the information icon labeled with **Show team information**.

 #### Validations

 Some semantic validation rules has been added on the Match day representation to ensure that each match has two opponents.
-An error message will be displayed if the program is validated and there exists a match that doesn't have two opponents.
+An error message will be displayed if the match being validated doesn't have two opponents.

 ![Run Configuration](docs/validation.png)

 **Figure 13:** _Screenshot of validation_

 #### Filters